openstack-infra/zuul-preview/README.rst

 zuul-preview
 ============

-A preview proxy server for zuul.
+A preview proxy server for Zuul.

+For example, when this http proxy is fed with a ``Host`` header in the form similar to ``site.167715b656ee4504baa940c5bd9f3821.openstack.preview.opendev.org`` it proxies to the artifact 'site' of the build 167715b656ee4504baa940c5bd9f3821 under tenant 'openstack'.
+The actual location is determined dynamically by querying a Zuul API configured by the environment variable ``$ZUUL_API_URL``.

 Building
 --------